gsscoder/exprengine/README.md

-Expression Engine Library 1.0.1.5 Alfa.
+Expression Engine Library 1.0.1.9 Alfa.
 ===
 This project is a simple mathematical expression parser written in C#.
 It's the refactoring of an old project and uses an AST-evaluation algorithm.
-It was written primarily for fun and currently doesn't support variables and functions; but it will in near future, along with other features.
+It was written primarily for fun and currently doesn't support variables; but it will in near future, along with other features.

 News:
 ---
+  - Added support for functions; for now pow(x,y) and sqrt(x).
   - Expression class is now really immutable.
   - Public API / internal types refactored (this time should be very close to first beta).
   - Infix grammar strengthened at parser level.